kolecko007/WinstonCleaner/README.md

 ```

 ## Data preparation
-The first step is to prepare the data for decross processing.
+The first step is to prepare the data for WinstonCleaner processing.

 `bin/prepare_data.py`